-For the Cash Fund it is unlikely that the target investment mix and ranges will change.
+For single-asset-class funds it is unlikely that the fund's target investment mix and ranges will change.

 Tactical asset allocation

 For the multi-asset-class funds, we use tactical asset allocation to set each fund's desired investment mix (within the target investment mix ranges), based on how we believe an asset class is likely to perform over the short term.
 We also vary the investment mix to manage risk and cash flow.